fpsqdb/zip-lib/README.md

 - `overwrite?`: String (optional) - If it is true, the target directory will be deleted before extract.
 The default value is `false`.
 - `symlinkAsFileOnWindows?`: Boolean (optional) - Extract symbolic links as files on windows.
 The default value is `true`.
 On windows, the default security policy allows only administrators to create symbolic links. <br>When `symlinkAsFileOnWindows` is set to `true`, the symlink in the zip archive will be extracted as a normal file on Windows.
 When `symlinkAsFileOnWindows` is set to `false`, if the zip contains symlink, an `EPERM` error will be thrown under non-administrators.
 - `onEntry?`: Function (optional) - Called before an item is extracted.<br>Arguments:
+    - `event`: Object - Represents an event that an entry is about to be extracted.
-    - `entryName`: String - Entry name.
+        - `entryName`: String (readonly) - Entry name.
-    - `entryCount`: Number - Total number of entries.
+        - `entryCount`: Number (readonly) - Total number of entries.
+        - `preventDefault()`: Function - Prevent extracting current entry.
+This method that can be used to prevent extraction of the current item.
+By calling this method we can control which items can be extracted.

 # License
 Licensed under the [MIT](https://github.com/fpsqdb/zip-lib/blob/master/LICENSE) license.